 - ministry thesis or project (six credit hours)

-Modules are two-week intensive study periods that include courses in church history, theology, Biblical studies, Christian counselling, and methods of prayer in the Ignatian tradition.
+Modules are two-week intensive study periods that include courses in church history, theology, Biblical studies, Christian counselling, and methods of prayer in the Ignatian tradition and philosophy.
 Students are generally required to read about 3,500 pages before each module and will have written assignments to complete before and after each module.

 The modules are normally offered in this sequence over a two-year period (typically one fall module and one winter module per year), but students may start at any time and may choose to complete the modules at a slower pace and in any order.
 Sufficient time must be allotted to complete the necessary readings in advance.